Xceptance/xlt-jmeter-suite/README.md

 ## How To Use
-1. Clone the JMeter based Performance Test Suite on your local machine
+1. Clone this test suite
 2. Build a [test plan](https://jmeter.apache.org/usermanual/get-started.html#test_plan_building)
-3. Set the output file of the recording should be of type `.jmx`
+3. Output file of the recording should be `.jmx`
 4. Expand the `Test Plan` to see its content
     * Add the needed controller and sampler
 5. Run your test plan
 6. See the results under `View Results Tree`
-7. Save your `.jmx` file
+7. Save your `.jmx` file to this directory `<testsuite>/config/data/tests`
-8. Open the JMeter based Performance Test Suite in your favourite IDEA
+8. Open this test suite in your beloved Java IDE
-9. Go to `config > data > tests` to see your previous saved file
+9. Go to `config/data/tests` to see your previous saved file
 10. Go to `src/main/java/com/xceptance/loadtest/jmeter/tests` and add your test
 ```
 public class YourTestCaseName extends AbstractComponentTest
 {